vibbits/containers-workshop/exercises/01_running_docker.md

 ---

 After these exercises it should be clear that docker containers will output files at `root`-level by default, however that we can overcome this behaviour by using the user ID and group ID levels on run-time.
-To generalize this command over different infrastructures (with possible different settings) we can provide it the following parameter `--user $(id -u):(id -g)`.
+To generalize this command over different infrastructures (with possible different settings) we can provide it the following parameter `--user $(id -u):($id -g)`.

 ## 4. Using working directories